camptocamp/tilecloud/docs/tilecloud.filter.rst

 Filters
 =======

 Filters are callables.
-They receive a tile as their first argument and return a tile.
+They receive a tile (:class:`tilecloud.Tile` object) as their first argument and return a tile.
 They can act on the tile they receive.
 They may return ``None`` to drop the tile.

 To filter a time stream use the ``itertools.imap`` function.
 For example::